bjesuiter/bin2npm/Readme.md

    4. In Changelog here at the bottom of the readme
 2. Run `deno task pack-assets`
 3. Commit all changes
-4. Add a new git tag for your new version and push it => will trigger the deploy-npm.yml github workflow + automatically add it to deno.land/x
+4. Add a new git tag for your new version and push it => will trigger the deploy-npm.yml github workflow and the publish-jsr workflow

 #### For deploying manually, run